homnath-dhungana/homnath-dhungana.github.io/_pages/about.md

   - /about.html
 ---

+<p> I am a statistician with 13 years of academic research and teaching experience. <p>

-<p>I am a PhD student at <a href = "https://www.uts.edu.au/about/faculty-science/school-mathematical-and-physical-sciences">school of Mathematics</a>  at <a href = "https://www.uts.edu.au/" target="_blank">UTS, Sydney</a>.
-My research interests are biostatistics, applied statistics, mathematical modelling of infectious disease, and probability.
+<p>I completed my PhD at <a href = "https://www.uts.edu.au/about/faculty-science/school-mathematical-and-physical-sciences">school of Mathematics</a>  at <a href = "https://www.uts.edu.au/" target="_blank">UTS, Sydney</a>.
+My research interests are biostatistics, applied statistics, mathematical modelling of infectious diseases, and probability.
 Additionally, I am teaching/tutoring at UTS for undergraduate and postgraduate subjects. </p>

 <p> Prior to UTS, I worked at <a href ="https://iul.ac.in/" target="_blank">Integral University, India</a> as a statistician cum lecturer. </p>